 Products stopped at customs pose issues to the manufacturer and brand behind the product, hurting their reputation and image.
 Customers and clients will be dissatisfied with the delays, especially for something that should have been remedied during development.

 While there are risks related to non-compliant devices in civil and criminal law scenarios, it’s also a concern for consumers and professionals alike.
-It’s easy to fall into the trap of thinking it’s a regulatory and legal concern, but it’s also an ethical one.
-Poor compliance can result in less-safe, less-reliable products, while also damaging the reputation of a brand or business.
+While it's easy to mistakenly view this as a regulatory or legal issue, it's also an ethical one.
+Poor compliance can result in less-safe, less-reliable products while also damaging the reputation of a brand or business.
 Remember, many levels demand compliance.

 EMC testing isn’t what many would consider cheap or affordable, and that’s true even if you must go through the testing process a single time.
 More than likely, however, you’ll be forced to deal with the EMC testing process multiple times, which includes: